The Tangled Garden: A Canadian Cultural Manifesto for the Digital Age (Lorimer, 2019)

 The media and cultural apocalypse is not hard to see, if you are willing to look at it straight in the eye.
 Like Naomi Klein implored us in This Changes Everything not to “look away” from climate change, so Stursberg does for Canadian culture in The Tangled Garden, just published by Lorimer.

 In written journalism, Canadian news organizations have lost 50% of their advertising revenue in ten years, closing 250 newspapers in small and mid-sized cities.
 Hundreds of journalists are no longer covering their communities.

 Equally in the broadcasting industry, television companies have been in the red every year since 2012 thanks to the same loss of ad revenues to the digital monsters Facebook and Google.
 Local TV news survives only because, at least for now, Canadian media conglomerates can still cross-subsidize their money-losing news operations with profits from sports and entertainment content, as well as wireless and cable profits.

 In the film industry, the apocalypse-deniers tout the surge in movie production in Toronto and Vancouver.
 They neglect to mention this boom is driven entirely by American film producers like Netflix making American movies for their US audience: our low-dollar and federal tax credits make it all possible.
-There is no similar boom in making distinctive Canadian movies for the Canadian audience.
+There is no similar boom in making distinctive Canadian movies for the Canadian audience (there has been zero growth in the last 10 years when adjusted for inflation).
 It’s a great industrial strategy, but not a cultural strategy.